selkamand/d3snips/Readme.md

 ```

-For convenience: heres a snippet to add to your vscode javascript.json file
+For convenience: heres some snippets to add to your vscode javascript.json file

 ```
 	"getter & setter for method chaining": {